top of page

 The verb 'inveigle' has an etymology that can be traced back to the French language.
 It is believed to have evolved from the Old French word 'enveegler,' which means 'to blind' or 'to lead astray.'
 This Old French term was formed by combining 'en' (meaning 'in') and 'veegle,' a word of uncertain origin, possibly related to the Old Provencal word 'avegla,' which means 'blind.'
 In essence, 'inveigle' originally carried the connotation of leading someone astray or causing them to become figuratively blind to the true nature of a situation.
 Over time, in English, it came to signify the act of persuading or manipulating someone, often through flattery or deception, with the intent of gaining some advantage or benefit.
 The etymology of 'inveigle' reflects its historical association with the art of leading someone down a particular path, whether through charm, manipulation, or deception.

-Find the meaning of inveigle
+Quiz: Find the meaning of the verb inveigle:

 Try Again!